 Introduction to Sustainable Development

-13 - 18 March 2017: This course will provide course participants with an overview of the most significant global environmental, social and economic challenges that face humankind, and an insight into the solutions suggested by the universal commitment to sustainable development.
-Course participants will be able to recognise, understand and apply the divergent interpretations of sustainable development that currently exist.
+This course will provide course participants with an overview of the most significant global environmental, social and economic challenges that face humankind, and an insight into the solutions suggested by the universal commitment to sustainable development.
+Four questions will guide the lectures and discussions:

 Postgraduate students, professionals and practitioners working in government, corporate or civil society sectors who would like to understand the sustainability challenges faced at a global scale, but also to explore what this means from a local as well as personal perspective by engaging in discussions and reflection during class.
 No prior experience or knowledge in Sustainable Development is needed.